dubzzz/cuda-test-samples/README.md

 32 768	| 658.95 	| 17.28 |	 161.25
 131 072	| 973.53 	| 27.19 |	 634.94
 524 288	| 1 939.51 |	 70.11 |	 2 539.74

+##Other improvements

++	Coalesced memory accesses to global memory
++	Aligned memory accesses
++	Non-strided memory accesses
++	Shared memory
++	No bank conflicts
++	Texture memory for read-only accesses can be an advantage
++	`use_fast_math` parameter for `nvcc`: better runtime but less accuracy

+All these improvements are described in the document: http://shodor.org/media/content//petascale/materials/UPModules/dynamicProgrammingPartI/bestPractices.pdf